 Just like people, dogs have individual food preferences.
 That can partly arise from preferring what food they ate as a puppy or what their mother ate while pregnant.
 This can create some challenges and frustration for pet parents when trying to introduce something new to your pet’s diet.

 Here, we’ve put together some information around why your dog may love some foods and not others, and some steps for how to introduce new foods and treats to your best friend.

-How to introduce new foods to your dog
+11 ways to introduce new foods to your dog